ppeccin/WebMSX/doc/README.md

 To make all this work seamlessly, WebMSX uses modern Web technologies including WebRTC, which are supported by all major browsers and platforms.
 Unfortunately, those technologies are still not available on Apple iOS, so NetPlay! will not work on iOS devices.
 Sorry but there is not much we can do about it, until Apple feels it should allow its customers to access those technologies.

+## About the Nextor Hard Disk Drive

+To make the Hard Disk Drive available, you must first activate the Hard Drive Extension, through the Extensions Menu on the user interface, or by using the respective Presets.
+The Hard Disk device may be placed "before" the Floppy Drives, so it will appear on the system as Drive A, or "after" the Floppy Drives, so it will appear as Drive C. The position depends on which Slot the Extension is activated on.
+If using Presets, there are two available: `HARDDISK` will place the device as Drive A, and `HARDDISKC` will place it as Drive C.
+On the Hard Drive menu (HD icon), there are options to automatically create Empty and Boot disks of several sizes.
+You can also load DSK images, Files or ZIPs normally.

 ## WebMSX Configuration and Launch Options

 Several parameters are available for customizing the emulator.
 They can be changed either directly in Javascript if you are hosting the emulator in your own page, or via URL Query Parameters if you are creating links or bookmarks to open the emulator, or just using it in your browser.